 Those two stances are the basic stances in boxing and are the very foundation of the sport itself.
 If you don’t have a good stance, not only will you stumble or get hit easily, but your punch will weaken as well.
 We’ll find out why in the next section where we’ll be talking about the different kinds of punches.

-Before we go on to the punches, we’ll first go over some basic concepts on how to deliver stinging blows.
+Before we go on to the punches, we’ll first go over some basic concepts on how to deliver stinging blows and practice the right form of landing a punch through a reflex bag.
 Contrary to what most beginners think, the punch doesn’t come from the power of the arm.
 The punch comes from the power of the feet springing off the ground, the twist of the waist, and the motion of the arm.
 That’s why stance is very important.
 With that, let’s move on to the different boxing punches and boxing body shots.

 The jab is a staple punch wherein you use your lead hand to kind of tap your opponent.
 It’s often used to set up for a cross or a haymaker.
 To make a jab, start off with your regular stance (assuming orthodox).
 Throw a snapping punch with your lead left hand while simultaneously twisting your waist to right.
 Do this all in one move.